KUL-RSDA/documentation/GEOSldas/GEOSldas_on_HPC.md

 ## Specifying the output collection

 Before submitting the job to run the model (see the next step), the desired output collection needs to be selected in **\<output_path\>/run/HISTORY.rc**.
-This file is **re-created every time** by [ldas_setup](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.3_KUL/src/Applications/LDAS_App/ldas_setup) unless the path to a pre-existing HISTORY.rc file is specified expicitly in the \<exeinp_file\>.
+This file is **re-created every time** by [ldas_setup](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.3_KUL/src/Applications/LDAS_App/ldas_setup) unless the path to a pre-existing HISTORY.rc file is specified explicitly in the \<exeinp_file\>.
 However, in this case, you still need to **make sure that the experiment ID in this HISTORY.rc matches that of the experiment for which you are using it**.

 ## Executing the model